Skip to Content

 Before Agentforce Sales, 75% of our leads went untouched because we didn’t have the capacity to engage them.
 Now, Agentforce autonomously reaches out to leads with personalized emails and books meetings for our SDRs, unlocking new revenue potential.

-We implemented Agentforce Service on Salesforce Help — our self-service support site where customers get questions answered instantly.
+We implemented Agentforce Service on Salesforce Help, our self-service support site where customers get their questions answered instantly.
 Today, Agentforce on Salesforce Help handles more conversations than our human engineers — 2.2 million vs. 1.5 million, offering 24/7 help in seven languages.

 This isn’t just about efficiency; it’s about significant cost savings.
 The Salesforce Help use case has resulted in over $100 million in annualized cost savings by autonomously answering routine questions and freeing up our staff to handle complex cases.

 Our journey here wasn’t linear.
-Over the past year, we’ve distilled our thousands of learnings into five key lessons we found ourselves revisiting across each and every agent implementation.
-Here’s what emerged:
+Over the past year, we’ve distilled our thousands of learnings into five key lessons we found ourselves revisiting across every agent implementation.
+Here’s what emerged.

 Lesson 1: Start small and go fast

-This approach allowed us to narrow in on a few high-impact areas with top use cases that we call “hero agents,” where we started small and can move fast with low risk:
+This approach let us zero in on a few high-impact areas with top use cases that we call hero agents, where we started small and could move fast with low risk:

-- Engagement: Agentforce engages lower scored leads 24/7 via email outreach, qualifies them and books meetings when they’re sales ready.
+• Engagement: Agentforce engages lower-scored leads 24/7 via email, qualifies them, and books meetings when they’re sales-ready.

 Lesson 2: Test, tune, repeat

 Launching an agent is just the beginning.
-It’s not shipping a piece of software, it’s hiring an intern and turning them into an executive.
-There is a really good chance the first agent you deploy won’t work perfectly right away — it was the same for us.
+It’s not shipping a piece of software; it’s hiring an intern and turning them into an executive.
+There’s a really good chance the first agent you deploy won’t work perfectly right away — it was the same for us.

-Just like for all of you, this was brand-new technology for us, and we found out that these agents were different from anything we’ve built before.
-As Customer Zero, we needed to get the reps in, nailing our critical use cases, getting them to perform, ramping them up, throwing more traffic at them, adding more capabilities, and making them better and better.
+Just as for you, this was brand-new technology for us, and we found that these agents were different from anything we’d built before.
+As Customer Zero, we needed to get the reps in: nailing our critical use cases, getting them to perform, ramping them up, throwing more traffic at them, adding more capabilities, and making them better and better.

 Here’s an example.
 When we first started using Agentforce to nurture leads, we quickly realized that the emails it sent were too generic and not creating enough value for the prospect.
-Agentforce needed to take into account context and adapt to what the lead needed at that movement.
+Agentforce needed to consider context and adapt to what the lead needed at that moment.

-We improved our prompts and leveraged more information in Data 360, so Agentforce could then send highly personalized and effective emails.
-By making these changes, Agentforce is now proactively engaging prospects, booking meetings and helping us build pipeline.
+We improved our prompts and leveraged more information in Data 360 so that Agentforce could send highly personalized and effective emails.
+By making these changes, Agentforce is now proactively engaging prospects, booking meetings, and helping us build pipeline.

 This continuous testing and tuning applies across all of our agents — it never stops.
 We are constantly identifying ways to significantly improve results.
 Without this mindset, we wouldn’t be where we are today.